electricimp/Promise/README.md

 `Promise(action)`

-The constructor should receive an _action function_, which will be executed to determine the final value and result.
+The constructor should receive an _executor function_, which will be executed to determine the final value and result.
 This function provides two parameters:

 - `function resolve([value])` – calling `resolve` sets Promise state as resolved and calls success handlers (passed as first argument of `.then()`)